jukben/keyboardio-led-custom-palette/README.md

 You should be able to build the project pretty easily by your own.
 Just `yarn` to install all dependencies.

-On Windows you need workings stack I'd recommend [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools).
+On Windows you would need a properly configured stack, I'd recommend [windows-build-tools](https://github.com/felixrieseberg/windows-build-tools).

 Haven't tried Linux (PR welcomed 😉)